nmlt/TeeBenchWeb/Readme.md

 ```
 Now you can open `http://0.0.0.0:3000/` in your local webbrowser and use TeeBenchWeb.

-Testing the web app
+Testing the static web app
 -------------------

 For this the location of static assets needs to change.
-To prevent this from interfering with the build of the server, we'll also change the dist directory.
+To prevent this from interfering with the build of the server, we'll also change the dist directory. `trunk` by default serves the webapp at port 8080.
+Add `--port 3000` to change it to 3000.

+To get the static files to be served by another server, just take all the files in the created `frontend/dist` folder.

 ```
 cd frontend
-trunk serve -d "dist" --public-url "/"
+trunk serve -d "dist" --public-url "/" --features static
 ```

 Testing